jinbokk/jinbokk/README.md

 <br>
 <h3 align="center"><em><strong>Preparing to become a software engineer</strong></em></h3>
 <br>
 <p>Hello, my name is Jinbok.
-I am working hard to become a software engineer, and I am particularly interested in growing as a front-end engineer.
+I am working hard to become a <em><strong>*TRUE, a.k.a EXPERT*</strong></em> software engineer, and I am particularly interested in growing as a front-end engineer.
 I am passionate about providing users with better experiences and services. </p>

 <p>In my opinion, I think that <strong><em>developers</em></strong> are people who provide new conveniences or solve existing inconveniences.
 Therefore, I always think from the user’s perspective and aim to grow steadily by thinking about which direction is better.
 To achieve this goal, I always try to find new solutions even when faced with difficult tasks.
 I am open to new technologies and tools and pursue continuous growth.</p>